kitnil/awesome/README.md

 ## Ada

-- [steamsky](https://github.com/thindil/steamsky) - Roguelike in sky with a steampunk setting
+- [steamsky](https://github.com/thindil/steamsky) - Mirror of roguelike in sky with a steampunk setting

 ## Agda